AsexyLordRevan/Asexy_Dots/README.md

 # Dotfiles
 Dotfiles for an Arch based Hyprland setup.

-Includes Hyprland, Waybar, and Rofi.
+Includes Hyprland, and Waybar.
 These are mandatory

-There are also config files for BetterDiscord, Firefox, and Kitty.
+There are also config files for BetterDiscord, Rofi, and Kitty.

-Most of these (Hyprland, Waybar, Rofi and Firefox) source one of three colour files, located in .config/colours/.
+Most of these (Hyprland, Waybar, Rofi and BetterDiscord) source one of three colour files, located in .config/colours/.

 These files are synced into various directories.
 More instructions are located in Install.md